EDUCBA Logo

 Stock Futures Trading (Short Synthetic Futures)

-This one’s a good strategy to follow in a bear market when there is uncertainty about the volatility.
-It can be traded into from a long put or initial short call position to attain a strong rank in the bear markets.
+This is a good strategy to follow in a bear market when there is uncertainty about volatility.
+One can trade it from a long put or initial short call position to attain a strong rank in the bear markets.

 Stock Futures Trading (Long Risk Reversal)